 VI.1 Ownership and Responsibility

-The User retains all intellectual property rights, image rights and personality rights in the Content that they upload, publish or transmit on the Portal.
-The User is solely responsible for the Content that they publish, including its lawfulness, its accuracy and its respect for the rights of third parties.
+The User retains all intellectual property rights, image rights and personality rights in the Content they upload, publish or transmit on the Portal.
+The User is solely responsible for the Content they publish, including its lawfulness, accuracy and respect for the rights of third parties.

 VI.2 Licence Granted to the CMA

-By publishing or uploading Content on the Portal, the User grants the CMA a non-exclusive, royalty-free, worldwide licence to host, store, reproduce, display, format, adapt for technical purposes (in particular compression, resizing, conversion of formats), distribute and communicate to the public the said Content, exclusively for the purposes of:
+By publishing or uploading Content, the User grants the CMA a non-exclusive, royalty-free, worldwide licence to host, store, reproduce, display, format, adapt for technical purposes (compression, resizing, format conversion), distribute and communicate the Content to the public, exclusively for the purposes of:

 • operating the Portal and providing the Services to the User and to other Users in accordance with the privacy settings chosen by the User;

-• institutional and editorial communications relating to the Portal, to the public-interest mission of the CMA and to the music community of Luxembourg, on channels operated by or on behalf of the CMA, and subject to compliance with the visibility settings chosen by the User; this licence does not extend to commercial advertising for paid events of the CMA, to advertising for third-party products or services, or to any commercial sublicensing of the Content to a third party, each of which requires a separate prior written authorisation of the User;
+• institutional and editorial communications relating to the Portal, the public-interest mission of the CMA and the music community of Luxembourg, on channels operated by or on behalf of the CMA, in compliance with the visibility settings chosen by the User; this licence does not extend to commercial advertising for paid events of the CMA, to advertising for third-party products or services, or to any commercial sublicensing of the Content, each of which requires a separate prior written authorisation of the User;

 • complying with any legal or regulatory obligation applicable to the CMA.

-The licence is granted for the duration during which the Content remains available on the Portal.
-It terminates when the User deletes the Content or the Account, save (i) where the Content has been shared, reposted or otherwise disseminated by other Users in accordance with the present Terms, in which case the licence subsists for the necessary technical operations of the Portal; and (ii) for any retention required by law, by a regulatory obligation or by the legitimate need to evidence past activity.
+The licence runs for the duration during which the Content remains available on the Portal.
+It terminates when the User deletes the Content or the Account, save (i) where the Content has been shared or reposted by other Users in accordance with these Terms, in which case the licence subsists for the necessary technical operations of the Portal; and (ii) for any retention required by law, regulation, or the legitimate need to evidence past activity.

 VI.3 Prohibited Content